-You don't have to do anything with aerial roots if you don't want to - you can simply leave them be!
-But if you're not a fan of the 'growing-out-of-the-pot' look there are a few options for what you can do with the roots.
+You don't have to do anything with aerial roots if you don't want to, but if you're not a fan of the 'growing-out-of-the-pot' look there are a few options for what you can do with the roots.

 If possible to do so, you can put them into the soil and they'll continue to act like 'normal' roots, taking up water and nutrients through the ground.
 If they're at more of an unwieldy stage, you can instead prune them off to help clean up the appearance of your plant.
 This won't harm the plant as long as you're gentle - use sterilized shears and try to cut as close to the stem as possible.

-Alternatively, if you don't want to remove the full root, you can choose to just trim them down a little instead to help neaten up the appearance of your plant - in a similar way to how you might trim overgrowth on a shrub.
+Alternatively, if you don't want to remove the full root, you can choose to just trim them down a little to help neaten up the appearance of your plant - in a similar way to how you might trim overgrowth on a shrub.
 However, make sure to never cut the aerial roots off an orchid.
 Orchids are true epiphytes, meaning they rely on these roots in order to survive.
-It's even theorized that they may be able to assist in the process of photosynthesis, so make sure to leave them be.
+It's even theorized that they may be able to assist in the process of photosynthesis.

 The benefits of using moss poles The aerial roots of some plants, such as the Monstera, can be trained to grow and climb along a support structure such as a moss pole or lattice.
 This can look really striking and help the plant to grow taller and wider without toppling over due to becoming top-heavy / unbalanced.
-Utilizing a moss pole can also help your plant to more easily access sunlight, which is great if your home is shady or has limited light sources, and will encourage plants to mature faster.
-One result of this can be that you're rewarded with more fenestration (the splits / holes in the leaves) in e.g. Monsteras.
+Utilizing a moss pole can also help your plant to more easily access sunlight, which is great if your home is shady or limited available light, and will encourage plants to mature faster.
+One result of this can be that you're rewarded with more fenestrations (the splits / holes in the leaves) in Monsteras, for example.
 Moss poles are one of the best ways to replicate natural tree trunks in an indoor environment - they're a support covered in sphagnum moss or coco coir which mimics the effect of tree bark and helps provide moisture to your plant.

 Different types of aerial roots